Duchenne Muscular Dystrophy (DMD)

 Updates to the 2005 American Academy of Neurology (AAN) guideline on corticosteroid treatment of DMD were issued in 2016.

-General recommendations for medical care in DMD were issued in 2009 by the DMD Care Considerations Working Group, under the auspices of the U.S. Centers for Disease Control and Prevention.
+General recommendations for medical care in DMD were issued in 2010 by the DMD Care Considerations Working Group, under the auspices of the US CDC.
 These include:

-- DMD: diagnosis, and pharmacological and psychosocial management; and
+- DMD: diagnosis, and pharmacological and psychosocial management

 Guidelines for care of people with DMD receiving anesthesia or sedation were released by the American College of Chest Physicians in 2007.